matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/README.md

     * You can find the slides for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Materials/Workshop_7-Functions.pptx).
     * You can download the first R script for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Workshop_7-Functions.R).
      * You can download the second R script for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Workshop_7-Additional_Functions.R).

+10. **11-2-17: Managing Multiple Datasets**:
+    * In this workshop, we will begin to synthesize what we have learned so far and apply it to managing multiple complex datasets.
+The primary activity we will cover in this workshop will be a worked example managing 11 large relational datasets and extracting useful information from them using loops and conditionals.
+We will also make use of loops and lists to help us store and easily access the 11 datasets we will be working with.
+Finally, we will start to put our data management skills together with what we know about functions to automate and generalize the process of reading in and cleaning data.
+    * You can find the slides for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Materials/Workshop_8-Managing_Multiple_Datasets.pptx).
+    * You can download the R script for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Workshop_8-Managing_Multiple_Datasets.R).
+     * You can download the data for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Data/Workshop_8-Data.zip).
+Be sure to unzip the file when you download it and save the extracted folder somewhere where you can find it.